-I could call it chutzpah, scrappiness, narcissism, insanity, or fear of failure, but ultimately I like the phrase "willful naïveté."
+I could call it chutzpah, scrappiness, narcissism, insanity, but ultimately I like the phrase "willful naïveté."
 I knew I didn't know these things going in, but I also knew I saw potential in something "experts" didn't.
 I figured that either meant our idea — to turn the personal devices in our pockets into programmable mobile infrastructure, decentralizing and universalizing connectivity — was ludicrous or really very astute.

 When you come from "the outside," sometimes you get a sense of clarity that's impossible when you're ensconced in the schema, or orthodoxy, of a given industry.
 To me, the idea of unlocking our phones' ability to create connectivity rather than plug into it was somewhat obvious, especially after my co-founder talked about losing service at crowded music festivals, and after I lived through Hurricane Sandy here in New York City.
 Why does telecommunications fail us when we need it most?